yakimka/picodi/README.md

 from picodi.helpers import get_value

-# Regular function without required arguments can be used as dependency
+# Regular functions without required arguments can be used as a dependency
 def get_settings() -> dict:
     return {
         "nasa_api": {